Driving sustainable investment in African Mining

 Intergovernmental Summit

-Add to calendar 02/03/2025 17:15 02/03/2025 18:00 Exploration and downstream opportunities – investing into the next generation of African mines
+Add to calendar 02/03/2025 17:15 02/03/2025 18:00 Exploration with extraction – investing into the next generation of African mines.

 • Whilst the continent remains under-explored, are African nations well equipped to ramp up their exploration activities to meet global minerals demand?